ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 difference between the *perceived state* and your goal.
 This is information you use to act on inflows and outflows.

-Very well, this is quite abstract.
+This is quite abstract.
 Let's take an example.

 ## The Bathtub